 further development, and built up valuable experiences and lessons for China’s high-tech

 In 1984, Legend was founded.

-(CAS), Mr. Liu Chuanzhi and 10 other researchers
+(CAS), Mr. Liu Chuanzhi and 10 other researchers founded the Chinese Academy of

-China’s reform and opening-up.
-They secured the rights of managing human resources,
+little knowledge of the market, received the rights of managing human resources,

 In 1984, Mr. Liu Chuanzhi and 10 other researchers started Legend in a 20-square-meter